Could you post some tips about how I can improve my FICO score?

 Credit bureau scores are often called "FICO scores" because most credit bureau scores used in the U.S. are produced from software developed by Fair Isaac and Company.
 FICO scores are provided to lenders by the major credit reporting agencies.

 FICO scores provide the best guide to future risk based solely on credit report data.
 The higher the score, the lower the risk.
 But no score says whether a specific individual will be a "good" or "bad" customer.
 And while many lenders use FICO scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
 There is no single "cutoff score" used by all lenders and there are many additional factors that lenders use to determine your actual interest rates.
-However you can now see what interest rates lenders typically offer consumers based on FICO score ranges.

 Other Names for FICO Scores